Mapotempo/optimizer-api/README.md

 ```
 TIME=true HTML=true APP_ENV=test bundle exec rake test
 ```
-This will generate a report with every test time.
-You can find this report in optimizer-api/test/html_reports folder.
+This generates a report with test times.
+You can find the report in optimizer-api/test/html_reports folder.

 You can add your own tests on specific Vehicle Routing Problem (for instance data from real cases).
 Let's see how to create a new test called "new_test".